-in caves in southern France, Spain or Morocco, early humans who lived about 60,000 -10,000 years ago left scars on the walls of the caves that to modern humans was very beautiful.
+The birth of art can help us a sense of ” what is in it for us as human?”.
+In caves in southern France, Spain or Morocco, early humans who lived about 60,000 -10,000 years ago left scars on the walls of the caves that to modern humans was very beautiful.
 Amazing.
 There are scratches, palms, paintings, and sculptures.
 The scratches suggest that they are sensitive to shape and color and purpose.

 Why did they make such a thing?
 There is a theory that they do such things because they want to draw the animal that usually they hunt, they feel they will be better able to conquer the animals.

 They make the works, not for an exhibition like modern people.
 According to a theory, they are fascinated by the beauty of nature and then express it in the form of paintings.